On this page:

 Shifting to renewable energy will deliver affordable, reliable and secure electricity.
 It will also help us deal with climate change by reducing our emissions.

-To achieve these goals, the Victorian Government, through VicGrid, is putting in place a new approach to planning renewable energy zones and transmission infrastructure through delivery of the Victorian Transmission Investment Framework (VTIF).
-VicGrid's work is guided by VTIF, which identifies community engagement and community benefits as core principles.
+To achieve these goals, the Victorian Government, through VicGrid, is putting in place a new approach to planning renewable energy zones and transmission infrastructure through delivery of the Victorian Transmission Investment Framework (VTIF), which identifies community engagement and community benefits as core principles.

-This new approach features a long-term strategic plan called the Victorian Transmission Plan.
+This new approach features a long-term strategic plan called the Victorian Transmission Plan (VTP).
 It supports early and meaningful engagement with landholders and local communities, partnerships with Traditional Owners, First Peoples, fairer community benefit arrangements and certainty for investors.

 For details on how we are funding the planning of renewable energy zones, visit our fees and charges page.